 Please note that you do not have to complete the form in one session.
 You can save your review and return to it later.
 For step-by-step guidance to completing the online form, please refer to our Research Management System (RMS) User Guidance.

 After you have submitted your review, you will receive an email from us acknowledging receipt of it and sending you a form to complete to claim a fee.
 You can access a copy of your review, saved as a PDF file, in the ‘Submitted Reviews’ section of ‘My Reviews’ in your Research Management System account.

-The review that you have provided, along with all other reviews, will be sent to the panel that then makes a funding recommendation about that application.
+The review that you have provided, along with all other reviews, will be sent to the committee that then makes a funding recommendation about that application.
 We will contact you to let you know the outcome of that funding decision.
-But please be aware that for successful applications this could be some months after you have completed the review, as there are often many checks and conditions applied before an application becomes part of a binding legal contract.
+Please be aware that for successful applications this could be some months after you have completed the review, as there are often many checks and conditions applied before an application becomes part of a binding legal contract.

-THANK YOU for getting involved.
+Thank you for getting involved.
 We very much appreciate and value the time, skills and effort that members of the public contribute to our work.
-A big thank you is also due to the public contributors who helped us write the guidance.